DivyanshKushwaha/News-Sentiment-Analyzer/README.md

         bash
         pip install -r requirements.txt
         ```
-    - Set Up Google Cloud TTS Credentials and all APIs as mentioned in above (In setup Guide)
+    - Create a .env file and set Up Google Cloud TTS Credentials and all APIs in it (See .env.example for reference)

     - Start the Backend (FastAPI)
         ```bash